Author, Editor, Owner – Bill Gilbert

 While I made significant progress in some fields (if you want a sleep aid, here is my peer-reviewed research paper on atmospheric thermodynamics.
 If you don’t want to pay for it, and I wouldn’t, go here), I just had a lot of fun with others.
 But as I progressed in my fun, I began to realize that a lot of the stuff I was reading could be applied to “why” Lean works.
 At first it was just an occasional light bulb that came on, but after a while I realized the room was starting to get brighter and brighter.
 Hmmm…

-That is why I have started this blog – “Inside Lean: An Inquiry into ‘Why’ Lean Works”.
+That is why I have started this website – “Inside Lean: An Inquiry into ‘Why’ Lean Works”.
 My first inclination was to write a book on the subject.
 After compiling page after page of outlines, notes, references, etc., I realized that this was going to take a very long time – and then what?
 How would I publish it?
 Who would read it?
 Aren’t there a whole lot of Lean books already out there?
 Does what I am writing make any sense to anyone?
 Is it helpful?
 How will I know what makes sense and what doesn’t?

 That’s when I decided to just create a website, start putting it all down, get feedback from readers and see where it takes me.
 So that’s what I have done.
 I’ve had to learn a lot of new things for an old guy: domain name and registration, hosting services, content management systems, themes, plugins, widgets (still makes me laugh), SEO, etc., etc.… But here it is!
 I hope to improve it over time as I learn more.

 I want to encourage my readers (I hope I get some) to give me feedback in the comments sections.
 I am very interested in three things:

 - Are my basics – basic?